napari/napari/docs/explanations/rendering.md

 hundreds of small read operations from all over the file.
 With chunks you can read a rectangular region with a single read operation.

 For 3D images the chunks tend to be 3D blocks, but the idea is the same.
-With Neuroglancer they commonly store the data in 64x64x64 chunks.
+With Neuroglancer they commonly store the data in 64x64x64 voxel chunks which is 256KB.
 This is useful because you can read the data in XY, XZ or YZ and it performs the same in each orientation.
 It's also nice because you scroll through slices quickly since on average you have 32 slices above and below your current location.

 In #1300 there are no chunks, the images were created in memory as one monolithic thing, so we are going to have to break it into chunks in order to